TheJuki/KFormMaster/docs/element/dropDown.md

 !!! note "NOTICE"

-    The ContactItem and ContactAutoCompleteAdapter classes are provided in the example app.
+    The ListItem, ContactItem, and ContactAutoCompleteAdapter classes are provided in the example app.
+Your custom class just needs to override toString() to display in the dialog.

 ```kotlin
 dropDown<ContactItem>(1) {